Art installations for hospitals

-The Covid-19 pandemic has also inspired creativity, as ways for patients and visitors to leave messages of thanks for healthcare staff, or as a poignant way to commemorate those lost to the virus.
+The Covid-19 pandemic also inspired creativity, as ways for patients and visitors to leave messages of thanks for healthcare staff, or as a poignant way to commemorate those lost to the virus.

-NHS Forest sites with art installations
+Hospitals with art installations

 Mount Vernon Cancer Centre in northwest London commissioned artist Jeni Cairns to create a metal sculpture of a giant hawthorn branch on a wall by its chemotherapy department.
 Donors can commission handmade blossoms, leaves or bees, for example, to adorn the branch, and after a year in situ these pieces will be given to them.
 The idea is that former patients, or people whose loved ones who have been treated here, can give something back to the centre.